 As a tenant, ask your landlord or property manager when the carpets were installed.
 Ask when the landlord intends to replace their carpet.
 This is useful information to document in the lease.

-As a landlord, expect to replace carpet every 10 years.
-During its shelf-life, you can deduct security deposit for major stains and damages, which are applied towards paying for new carpet.
+As a landlord, expect to replace the carpet every 10 years.
+During its shelf-life, you can deduct security deposit for major stains and damages, which are applied towards paying for a new carpet.

 Pay a portion of the total costs

 When the tenants have caused enough damage to warrant the replacement of carpet, consider prorating the cost.
 Assuming the carpet still had years of life left, max 10, the tenants would pay for each remaining year.

 For example, assume the carpets are damaged and need replacing on Year 6.
 The carpet could have been used for another 4 years.
 Therefore, the tenant would be responsible for 40% of the replacement cost.
 Formula: 4 Years Remaining / 10 Year Life = 40%.